Marketing Cloud, Trailhead...

 Once you make contact with a potential customer, remember, your role as a salesperson is to be an expert advisor and guide.
 Being knowledgeable about the products you and your competitor sells will help educate customers as they make their decision.
 Customers appreciate experts who can teach them and help them make the best decision for their company.
 In turn the effort you make in forging a relationship with potential buyers paves the way for referrals and future sales.

 When talking with customers who are comparing your product to another, don’t be afraid to complement the competing products, pointing out their advantages.
 Doing so shows confidence in your own offerings.
-Of course, when teaching the customer about the options, don’t forget to position your own product/service in a more favorable light.
+Of course, when teaching the customer about the options, don’t forget to position your own product/service in a more favourable light.

 The (competition’s) model does have _____ and ______, which a lot of customers appreciate.
 I have found that many of my customers have preferred (our model) because of _____ and _____ when it came right down to it.